Skip to main content

 • “Cutscenes and videos play fine, and performance seemed great.”

-• “The reviews saying that there are many performance issues are likely from a laptop from the Stone Age.”
+• “The reviews saying that there are many performance issues are likely on a laptop from the stone age.”

 • “Performance-wise, it was playable.”

-The humor in the game is characterized as quirky, creative, and hilarious, though some players find it amusing that certain features, like text speed adjustments and Japanese language support, have been removed.
+The humor in the game is characterized as quirky, creative, and consistently hilarious, with some players finding the removal of certain features, like text speed adjustments and the complete absence of Japanese, to be amusing in itself.

 • “It's so quirky, creative, and hilarious.”